 When a claim is made fraudulently, the insurer cannot avoid the contract but may cancel the contract and refuse payment of the claim.
 The court has the power to order an insurer to pay such portion of a fraudulently made claim that it assesses as just and equitable in the circumstances (section 56, Insurance Contracts Act).

 In classes where it is customary to renew cover is automatically extended if an insurer fails to notify the expiration of the policy (section 58, Insurance Contracts Act).

-Except as provided by the Insurance Contracts Act, an insurer cannot cancel a contract of general insurance and any reported cancellation in contravention of this section has no effect (section 63, Insurance Contracts Act).
+Except as provided by the Insurance Contracts Act, an insurer cannot cancel a contract of general insurance and any purported cancellation in contravention of this provision has no effect (section 63, Insurance Contracts Act).

 Standard policies or terms

 Numerous bodies and trade associations in Australia produce standard policies and terms that can be used by individuals and businesses in the Australian insurance sector, including the:

 National Insurance Brokers Association (NIBA).